 - Experience recruiting, developing, and managing staff and teams.

 - Track record of a strong commitment to sharing knowledge, documenting experiences, supporting creative initiatives, and sharing credit.

 - Experience managing required programmatic and financial reporting requirements.
 Experience with M&E is a plus.

 - Previous experience in Nepal is an advantage but not a requirement.
-Knowledge of Nepal health system in the context of decentralization preferred.
+Knowledge of the Nepal health system in the context of decentralization preferred.

 - Fluency in English is required; knowledge of local/regional languages is a plus.

 At CARE, we seek a world of hope, tolerance and social justice, where poverty has been overcome and people live with dignity and security.